-- 5. The system of internal financial control is based on a framework of regular management information, financial regulations, administrative procedures (including segregation of duties), management supervision, and a system of delegation and accountability.
+6. The system of internal financial control is based on a framework of regular management information, financial regulations, administrative procedures (including segregation of duties), management supervision, and a system of delegation and accountability.
 These arrangements follow the systems of financial management in place within the lead authority, South Lanarkshire Council.
-The Clyde Valley Learning and Development Joint Committee use the Council's Financial Management systems and are subject to the relevant controls in place as directed by the Internal/External Audit guidance. - 6.
-It is my view that in the ninth year of the Clyde Valley Learning and Development Joint Committee (financial year 2015/2016), the systems for internal control were reasonably effective and will continue to be reviewed and improved as appropriate in 2016/2017.
+The Clyde Valley Learning and Development Joint Committee use the Council's Financial Management systems and are subject to the relevant controls in place as directed by the Internal/External Audit guidance.